IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_features_info.rst

     The number of records to skip.
 By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
 Use `offset` with `limit` to page through the available records.

-  limit (False, int, None)
-    The number of records to retrieve.
-By default, the list operation return the first 10 records.
-To retrieve different set of records, use `limit` with `offset` to page through the available records.

-  guid (True, str, None)
-    GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.

   tags (False, str, None)
     Filter the resources to be returned based on the associated tags.
 Specify the parameter as a list of comma separated tags.
 Returns resources associated with any of the specified tags.

   collections (False, list, None)
     Filter features by a list of comma separated collections.

+  limit (False, int, None)
+    The number of records to retrieve.
+By default, the list operation return the first 10 records.
+To retrieve different set of records, use `limit` with `offset` to page through the available records.

   iaas_classic_username (False, any, None)